Andrewon/Memholes/misc/Project Documents/Individual_Assignment_Specifications.md

 ### Task 1: Verify Existing Pothole

 - Description: Users can vote to verify the existence of a pothole.
-- How to Evaluate: xxx (Instructions)
+- How to Evaluate: If the user is able to vote on the verification of a pothole from the website.
 - Outcome of Task: xxx (Description; filled in at end of iteration)

 ### Task 2: Name Potholes

 - Description: User can name the potholes.
-- How to Evaluate: xxx (Instructions)
+- How to Evaluate: If the user can add a name to a pothole from the website.
 - Outcome of Task: xxx (Description; filled in at end of iteration)

 ### Task 3: Update Report

 - Description: User can add information to existing reported potholes.
-- How to Evaluate: xxx (Instructions)
+- How to Evaluate: If a user can add more information or edit an existing pothole from the website.
 - Outcome of Task: xxx (Description; filled in at end of iteration)

 ### Task 4: Report Pothole as Fixed

 - Description: User can mark reported pothole as fixed.
-- How to Evaluate: xxx (Instructions)
+- How to Evaluate: If a user can mark a reported pothole as fixed from the website.
 - Outcome of Task: xxx (Description; filled in at end of iteration)

 ### Task 5: Report Duplicate Potholes

 - Description: User can combine duplicate pothole reports.
-- How to Evaluate: xxx (Instructions)
+- How to Evaluate: If a user can combine duplicate potholes from the website.
 - Outcome of Task: xxx (Description; filled in at end of iteration)